 Did you know that on average, nearly 80% of leads don’t convert into sales?

-This basically means that just one out of five customers who might be interested in your products will actually end up buying from you.
+This means that just one out of five customers who might be interested in your products will actually end up buying from you.

 Generating leads should be your top priority if you have any sort of online presence for your business, no matter whether you sell services, products or both.

 Sadly, no matter what Jordan Belfort or any other sales guru may tell you, generating leads is hard.